- Published on

 Triggering Lambda with API Gateway

 Now that we have created a basic function, we need a way to call / trigger it.
 There are different ways to trigger the lambda.
-Let's see how to do it using API Gateway
+Let's see how to do it using API Gateway.

 API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management, CORS support, authorization and access control, throttling, monitoring, and API version management.